Clueless (TV series)

-Clueless is an American television teen sitcom based on the 1995 film of the same name (which was inspired by Jane Austen's 1815 novel Emma).
+Clueless is an American television teen sitcom based on the 1995 film of the same name (which was inspired by Jane Austen's 1815 novel Emma), serving as a sequel to the film.
 It aired on ABC from September 20, 1996 to February 14, 1997, as a part of the TGIF lineup during its first season.
 The series then spent its last two seasons on UPN, airing from September 23, 1997 to May 25, 1999.
 Alicia Silverstone had a development deal with Columbia-TriStar at this time, and was unable to reprise her role from the film.

 Premise

 Clueless is a teen comedy that follows the adventures of Cher Horowitz, a California girl who attends Bronson Alcott High.
 Cher and her friends navigate the ups and downs of high school life as they face struggles with relationships, school, and social status.